-As shown in Figure 7.1, only approximately 2% of eligible patients could be treated in a given year with rivaroxaban without crossing the ICER budget impact threshold of \$819 million at the WAC price.
-When using the net price, approximately 6% of eligible patients could be treated in a given year with rivaroxaban.
+As shown in Figure 7.1, the ICER budget impact threshold of \$819 million would be crossed if greater than approximately 2% of eligible patients were treated in a given year with rivaroxaban at the WAC price.
+When using the net price, the threshold would be reached when approximately 6% of eligible patients were treated in a given year with rivaroxaban.
 Approximately 1%, 2% and 4% of patients could be treated in a given year without crossing the budget impact threshold at the \$150,000, \$100,000, and \$50,000 per QALY threshold prices.
 Although the per patient budget impact is relatively small, due to the very large population of patients potentially eligible for treatment, the threshold is reached even at prices that would meet standard cost-effectiveness thresholds.